nodebenchmark/benchmarks/README.md

 * `nodebench`: The harness script that launches a given server application and its load generator.

 ## Installation
-The workflow has been tested on Linux machines, both Ubuntu and Centos.
+The workflow has been tested on Linux machines, both Ubuntu and CentOS.

 **Node.js** The first step to run any Node.js application is to have the Node.js executable built.
 This repo contains the Node.js source code, but does *not* build the exeutable for you.
 To build a node binary, enter the `node/` directory, and follow the build instructons.
 If you want to use other versions of Node.js, feel free to replace the `node/` directory with other forks.